 - GT-R versions are expensive

-Since the R33 was a more advanced model, Nissan also paid a lot of attention to making it more trouble-free and sorted some issues like faulty electrics for example.
+Since the R33 was a more advanced model, Nissan also paid a lot of attention to making it more trouble-free and sorted out some issues like faulty electrics for example.
 However, this doesn’t mean that the R33 is perfect since it still had problems with rust, especially the rear wheel arches.
 Some owners also reported leaky weather stripping, which is quite easy to replace.
-There are lots of cars on the market which look presentable, but in reality they are very tired due to over-enthusiastic owners which drove them aggressively.
+There are lots of cars on the market which look presentable, but in reality, they are very tired due to over-enthusiastic owners which drove them aggressively.
 So, the best advice is to check for the blue or black smoke coming from the exhaust.

-If you are looking to buy an R33 Skyline, you will be pleased to know that you can find decent examples for around $10,000, but those will be the entry-level, four-door models with the 2.0-liter engine.
+If you are looking to buy an R33 Skyline, you will be pleased to know that you can find decent examples for around $10,000, but those will be the entry-level, four-door models with the 2.0-litre engine.
 The mid-spec GTS-4 with the 190 or 250 HP engine will set you back around $20,000 to $25,000 for models in good condition.
 The genuine and fully sorted R33 GT-R will set you back at least $40,000 with special editions or Nismo 400 R version costing significantly more.
 Of course, we strongly suggest you stay away from crudely modified cars which can be tempting due to the lower price.
 If you want an investment-grade GT-R, then look for stock examples or ones that are tastefully modified.

-Arguably the most legendary and iconic Skyline generation is famous R34 introduced in 1998.
+Arguably the most legendary and iconic Skyline generation is the famous R34 introduced in 1998.
 Even though the R32 and R33 models were very accomplished, they still weren’t globally recognized and respected simply due to the fact that they weren’t sold in America or Europe.
 Neither was the R34, but thanks to famous computer games like “Need for Speed”, “Gran Turismo” and the “Fast and Furious” movies, the R34 GT-R become one of the most sought-after sports cars of that period.
-However, not all R34 cars were the mighty GT-R models.
+However, not all R34 cars were mighty GT-R models.
 Nissan produced quite a few GT, GT-X, GT-V, and GT Turbo models in two and four-door configurations as well.

-The basic layout was the same, and the R34 was an evolution of the formula introduced on previous models.
-In base trim, the Skyline R34 was equipped with a 2.0-liter (155 HP) naturally aspirated, six-cylinder engine coupled with rear-wheel-drive, but an advanced AWD system and more powerful engines were also available.
+The basic layout was the same, and the R34 was an evolution of the formula introduced in previous models.
+In base trim, the Skyline R34 was equipped with a 2.0-litre (155 HP) naturally aspirated, six-cylinder engine coupled with rear-wheel-drive, but an advanced AWD system and more powerful engines were also available.
 On the engineering side, the R34 was available with a new and more robust 6-speed manual, as well as with a 5-speed automatic like the one found in previous generations.

 64,623 R34 Skylines were produced from 1998 to 2002